1990 Croatian parliamentary election: Electoral legislation

 On 15 February, the Croatian Parliament adopted amendments to the Constitution of the Socialist Republic of Croatia and passed a package of electoral laws to facilitate multiparty elections, but left the parliamentary system unchanged.
 Elections were scheduled for all 356 seats in the tricameral parliament consisting of the Socio-Political Council (80 seats), the Council of Associated Labour (160 seats) and the Council of Municipalities (116 seats).
 The electoral legislation established constituencies for each parliamentary chamber, whose sizes varied greatly.
 The eighty Socio-Political Council constituencies encompassed many small municipalities or parts of large ones, varying in population from fewer than 32,000 to more than 80,000.
-Council of Municipalities constituencies corresponded to municipalities with greater population variations of fewer than 1,000 to more than 150,000.
+In the Council of Municipalities, each municipality served as a single-member constituency by itself; the population variance between the municipalities was even greater, ranging from 1,000 in Lastovo to more than 150,000 in Osijek.
 The Associated Labour Council members were to be elected in 160 constituencies whose populations also varied greatly.
 There was no universal suffrage for the Associated Labour Council elections; voting was restricted to the employed, the self-employed and students.

 The electoral legislation defined a two-round system of voting.
 Candidates receiving a 50% of votes from at least 33.3% of the constituency win election outright in a single-member constituency.
 If no candidate received the required level of support, a second round was scheduled two weeks later, in which all candidates who received at least 7% of votes in the first round could take part.
 The candidate who received the most votes—not necessarily an absolute majority—win the constituency.
 The two-round system was adopted despite the objection of opposition groups, who demanded proportional representation.
 The first round of the elections was scheduled for 22–23 April, and the second round for 6–7 May.